Everything you need to know as a first-time student.

 $200 for other vaccinations

-Hepatitis B, Measles, Mumps, Rubella, Varicella, Pertussis vaccinations in addition to lab coat, safety goggles, suitable footwear, tuberculosis screening, criminal history check (for nursing home/aged care placements), blue card
+Hepatitis B, Measles, Mumps, Rubella, Varicella, Pertussis vaccinations in addition to back-closing lab gown, safety goggles, suitable footwear, tuberculosis screening, criminal history check (for nursing home/aged care placements), blue card

 You'll need a QUT School of Exercise and Nutrition Sciences polo shirt for hospital visits (for XN44) and placements (for XN43 and XN44) from the beginning of your third year.